-This seminar will focus on the importance of engaging with citizens and share examples of how organisations in Wales have done this, using very different and innovative methods.
+This seminar focused on the importance of engaging with citizens and share examples of how organisations in Wales have done this, using very different and innovative methods.

 The Wellbeing of Future Generations Act requires public bodies to ensure that when making their decisions they take into account the impact they could have on people living in Wales now and in the future.
 It expects them to: